ginstrom/paladin-novel/chapters/15_burden-of-grace.md

 "No," Gond whispered, pouring more power into the healing.
 "I can save him.
 I can—"

 The warmth that had filled his chest suddenly drained away, leaving behind a hollow ache that echoed with each heartbeat.
 His fingertips, which had tingled with divine energy moments before, now felt cold and numb.
 The golden light flickered and died, abandoning him to channel his own mortal will against death itself.
 Sweat beaded on Gond's forehead as he fought to continue the healing without divine support.
-The effort was enormous, like trying to hold back an ocean with his bare hands.
+The effort was enormous, like trying to fill a river with a bucket.
 His vision blurred, his hands shook, and he felt something fundamental within himself beginning to tear.

 Around him, he could hear voices—Sim urging him to stop, Silviana speaking urgently in elven, others calling out in alarm as they saw him collapsing.